-I am a conservation scientist passionate about applying practical scientific approaches to address environmental challenges.
-I work internationally with partners in government agencies, NGOs and the private sector on projects that range from ocean management through to corporate biodiversity accountability.
+I am a conservation scientist and strategist with over 15 years of international experience applying evidence-based and practical conservation solutions to address marine and terrestrial environmental challenges.
+I have worked internationally with partners in government agencies, NGOs and businesses on a range of conservation projects.

-Here is a recent video that explains why I think conservation science is a critical discipline that can and should be applied to businesses wanting to integrate biodiversity into their decision-making:
+In the meantime, here is a presentation recorded during my NERC Knowledge Exchange Fellowship at the University of Oxford, explaining why I believe conservation science is a critical discipline that can and should be applied to businesses wanting to integrate biodiversity into their decision-making: